Infisical/secrets-action/README.md

 With this action, you can use your Infisical secrets in two ways: as environment variables or as a file.

 ### As environment variables
-This will inject your Infisical secrets as environment variables of your workflow.
-Preceding steps of your Github job will be able to access the secret values by reading from the ENV.
+Secrets are injected as environment variables and can be referenced by subsequent workflow steps.

 ```yaml
       - uses: Infisical/secrets-loader-action@v1.0.0